harrycresswell/harry/site/content/notes/eating-animals.md

 ### Thoughts

 A real eye opener on the factory faming industry.
 This book will make you seriously consider your meet consumption.
-If not for ethical or moral reasons then at least for the benefit of your health.
+If not for ethical or environmental reasons then perhaps for the benefit of your health.

 ### Notes